xcat2/xcat-core/docs/source/advanced/hierarchy/define_service_node.rst

 ..
 TODO

-See the setup* attributes in the `node object definition man page
-<http://localhost/fake_todo>`_  for the services available.
-(The HTTP server
-is also started when setupnfs is set.)
+See the ``setup*`` attributes in the :doc:`node manpage </guides/admin-guides/references/man7/node.7>` for the services available.
+(The HTTP server is also started when setupnfs is set.)

 If you are using the setupntp postscript on the compute nodes, you should also set setupntp=1.
 For clusters with subnetted management networks (i.e. the